anton-k/processing-for-haskell/tutorial/FirstSteps.md

 We draw the planet at transformed coordinates.
 First we translate the coordinates so that the point (0, 0) corresponds to the center of the screen.
 Then we rotate the space by the planet's angle.
-We are going to update the angle of roatation so that the planet could move around the Sun.
+We are going to update the angle of rotation so that the planet could move around the Sun.
 Let's implement this function:

 ~~~Haskell